 April 19th my sweet grandmother left this earth, she was taken from us too soon & in the worst way.
 The month leading up to her death she was kept isolated from her family.
 That was a struggle.
-Since her death its been a battle in court with the narcissist that kept us from her.
+Since her death its been the worst nightmare.

 My grandma was the best influence in my life, she was both a mother and a father to me.
 She took me in when I had no one, she taught me to drive, took me to school, and was the greatest example of unconditional love.
 I miss her everyday.

-With all the drama in court along with the chaos of my life, the grieving hasnt even really been exlplored.
-Denial is abouthat the he only thing I can handle until things settle down for me to take a break.
+With all sorts of drama in court along with the chaos of my life, the grieving hasnt even really been explored.
+Denial is about the only thing I can handle until things settle down for me to take a break.

-June 9th I lost my best friend, my husband, and someone that up until that day I thought was my soulmate.
+June 9th I lost Josh.
 Nothing is worse than being committed to someone who isn't committed to you.

-I had been living in an illusion for three years.
+I learned that I had been living in an illusion for three years with this person I didnt even know.
 I was abandoned by my husband in 2012 and didn't even know it.
+The last three years was a lie.
 Our bond was a lie.
 Our relationship was a lie.
-It was cute on social media and we kept our shit super hidden.

 Over the summer months I had mono and spent my time mostly sleeping.
-I was totally isolated and unable to talk to anyone including my husband about what was going on with my relationship.
+I was totally isolated trying to protect him from his own embarrassment.
+I was unable to talk to anyone about what was going on with my relationship.

 August I realized that I needed to switch jobs.
 I was working part time so I could focus on my blog and my YouTube channel.
 I promised myself that if by March 2016 shit wasn't different I was moving on.
 The year mark of when shit first hit the fan just made sense to me.
 I got a full time job in September so that IF I needed to support myself I could.

 November 5th I was hospitalized.
 Stress really does fabulous things to your body.
-While laying in the hospital looking at my husband and having plenty of time to ponder what the fuck had happened to my life I had accepted that things were never going to be the same again.
-I realized I no longer felt the same for this person and that I really just didn't want to be alive anymore.
-I had lost the two most important relationships just months from eachother.
+While laying in the hospital looking at this total stranger and having plenty of time to ponder what the fuck had happened to my life I had accepted that things were never going to be the same again.
+I realized I no longer felt the same for this person that I had committed to and that I really just didn't want to be alive anymore.
+I had lost the two most important relationships just months from each other.
 I was totally miserable and totally alone.